fotober

 Post-Shoot Checklist

 Before leaving the site - or immediately afterward - review your shots on a larger screen if possible.
 Check for missed angles, overexposed highlights, focus errors, or distracting elements.
 It's much easier to reshoot a missing room on the same day than to return later.
+Look for consistency in composition, lighting, and sharpness across all rooms.

 Data loss can happen unexpectedly, so proper backup habits are essential.
 As soon as possible, copy your RAW files to at least two separate locations: one on your primary editing device and one on an external hard drive or cloud storage.
 Label your folders clearly by date, project, and location to avoid confusion later.
+Professional photographers often use automated backup systems to streamline this process.

 Before diving into post-production, note which images need adjustments - cropping, exposure correction, straightening verticals, or removing minor distractions.
 Decide which shots will benefit from HDR blending, and flag any photos that might require object removal or virtual staging.

+Efficient sorting and tagging at this stage will save hours during editing and help deliver a more polished final product.
 For photographers who handle post-production in-house, choosing the best real estate photo editing software can significantly streamline workflows and maintain consistent visual standards.

 6. Let Fotober Enhance Your Real Estate Photography